 This article takes a close look at the current research on dietary cholesterol and the role it plays in blood cholesterol levels and heart disease.

-Cholesterol is a waxy, fat-like substance that occurs naturally in the human body.
+Cholesterol is a waxy, fat-like substance that occurs naturally in your body.

-Many people think of cholesterol as being harmful, but the truth is that it’s essential for your body to function.
+Many people think that cholesterol is harmful, but the truth is that it’s essential for your body to function.

-Cholesterol contributes to the membrane structure of every single cell in your body.
+Cholesterol contributes to the membrane structure of every cell in your body.

-Your body also needs it to make hormones and vitamin D, and perform various other important functions.
+Your body also needs it to make hormones and vitamin D, as well as perform various other essential functions.
 Simply put, you could not survive without it.

-Your body makes all the cholesterol it needs, but it also absorbs a relatively small amount of cholesterol from certain foods, such as eggs, meat and full-fat dairy products.
+Your body makes all the cholesterol it needs, but it also absorbs a relatively small amount of cholesterol from some foods, such as eggs, meat, and full-fat dairy products.

 When people talk about cholesterol in relation to heart health, they usually aren’t talking about cholesterol itself.